airbitrary/spinai/Support.md

 - Check your device volume settings
 - Verify the app's audio settings in the Settings menu
 - Toggle background music on/off to refresh audio

-#### **Trial/Purchase Status Issues**
-- Check your purchase status in Settings
-- Use "Restore Purchases" if you've purchased on this Apple ID
-- Contact support if trial status appears incorrect

 ### Feature Limitations in Trial Mode
 - Limited to 50 total spins or 7 days, whichever comes first